bigheadgp/employeeservice/README.md

 # Introduction

-this is a simple spring boot application which process the core entity 'employee', the project demo following scenarios:
+This is a simple spring boot application which process the core entity 'employee',

+the project demo following scenarios:

 * how to use web controller, jpa, hibernete with mysql